skdev2/skdev2/README.md

 ## 🚀 About Me

 - 🧠 Skilled in **Lua**, **JavaScript**, **React**, and I work primarily in **Visual Studio Code**
+- 🎨 **Graphic Designer at Epic Games**, focused on high-quality visual assets and UI elements
 - 🇩🇰 From Denmark, leading development for **Menco**
 - 🎮 Focused on **FiveM scripting**
 - 💡 Constantly learning, optimizing, and building smarter scripts for the community